jessec/rocket-path/roadmap.md

 ### Version 0.4 ###

-1. New ViewFactory samples for debugging applications.
+1. New ViewFactory samples for debugging and inspecting web applications.

 ### [Unscheduled] ###